 CBD and Chronic Fatigue Syndrome

-As VeryWell points out, many individuals who have CFS also experience joint paint.
-There are recent animal studies that have observed improvements in pain symptoms with the use of a topical CBD product, like this study published in 2018.
+Many individuals who have CFS also experience joint paint.
+There are recent animal studies that have observed improvements in pain symptoms with the use of a topical CBD product, such as this study published in 2018.

 There is evidence that chronic fatigue is connected to having a hypersensitive central nervous system.
 In 2017, the journal Expert Opinion on Therapeutic Targets listed cannabidiol as a way to decrease the activity of brain cells called glia, which triggers that hypersensitivity of the nervous system.